telefonicaid/iotagent-ul/README.md

 Regardless of the installation method, there are some middlewares that must be present, as a prerequisite for the component installation (no installation instructions are provided for these middlewares):

-* A MQTT Broker is needed for the MQTT Binding to work.
+* A MQTT v3.1 Broker is needed for the MQTT Binding to work.
 Both [Mosquitto](http://mosquitto.org/) and [Rabbit MQ](https://www.rabbitmq.com/)
 (with the MQTT plugin activated) have been tested for this purpose.

-* A [MongoDB](https://www.mongodb.com/) instance is required for those IoT Agents configured to have persistent storage.
+* A [MongoDB](https://www.mongodb.com/) instance (v3.2+) is required for those IoT Agents configured to have persistent storage.
 An in-memory storage repository is also provided for testing purposes.

 * The IoT Agent purpose is to connect devices (using a certain southbound device protocol) and NGSI endpoints (typically a NGSI Context Broker, like [Orion](https://github.com/telefonicaid/fiware-orion)), so an accessible Context Broker is also required.
+IoT Agents were tested with v0.26 (higher versions should also work).

 Please, follow the links to the official Web Pages to find how can you install each of the middlewares in your environment.